List of members of the United States Congress who owned slaves

-This is a list of members of the United States Congress who enslaved people.
+This is a list of members of the United States Congress who enslaved Black and Indigenous peoples.
 Slavery was legal in the United States from its beginning as a nation, having been practiced in North America from early colonial days.

 Synopsis

-At least 1,700 members of Congress held slaves at some point in their lives, including 374 senators, at least 1,477 representatives, at least 23 territorial delegates to the U.S. House, at least 6 members of the Congress of the Confederation, and at least 2 members of the Continental Congress.
+At least 1,700 members of Congress enslaved Black and Indigenous peoples at some point in their lives, including 374 senators, at least 1,477 representatives, at least 23 territorial delegates to the U.S. House, at least 6 members of the Congress of the Confederation, and at least 2 members of the Continental Congress.

-Slaveowners, whether holding slaves in office or previously as adults, represented 37 states in either house of Congress, from 1789 to 1923:
+Slaveowners, whether enslaving Black and Indigenous peoples in office or previously as adults, represented 37 states in either house of Congress, from 1789 to 1923: